n4demo/learn-to-run-apps-on-AKS/README-step2.md

 20. From the AZ CLI - use the file to create the actual DEPLOYMENT in AKS

 *k create -f brian-deploy.yaml*

+21. Create a new yaml formatted text file (brian-service.yaml) containing a new SERVICE pointing to your DEPLOYMENT (brian-deploy) in your own NAMESPACE

+*k expose deployment brian-deploy --name=brian-loadbalancer --type=LoadBalancer --port=80 --target-port=80 --dry-run=client -n=brian -o yaml > brian-service.yaml*

+19. From the AZ CLI - view the content of brian-deploy.yaml

+*cat brian-service.yaml*

+20. From the AZ CLI - use the file to create the actual DEPLOYMENT in AKS

+*k create -f brian-service.yaml*

+21. Finally, check to see if all the objects are ready.
+Repeat until you can obtain the IP address of the load balancer and enter into browser http://ip-address

+*k get all*

+*ls*